My Story

 Building StickerGiant Into a Multi-Million Dollar Brand

-Created National Sticker Day, turning a niche celebration into a brand-building moment.
+Creating National Sticker Day, turning a niche celebration into a major brand moment.

-Led two major rebrands to align with our expanding product line.
+Leading two full rebrands to align with an expanding product line and modern digital presence.

-Was a finalist for the Rising Star Award at the Global Label Awards in 2019.
+Being named a finalist for the Rising Star Award at the 2019 Global Label Awards.

-I was part of the leadership team that helped sell StickerGiant to a private equity group—a move that solidified the company’s long-term future while giving the founder a successful exit.
+As part of the executive leadership team, I helped guide StickerGiant through its acquisition by a private equity group—solidifying long-term growth while giving the founder a successful exit.

 Brand Strategy & Leadership at Scale